datalust/superpower/sample/DateTimeTextParser/README.md

 ## The requirement

-In a simple, custom query language a user enter multiple conditions where a property is compared to a static value.
+In a simple, custom query language a user enters multiple conditions where a property is compared to a static value.
 The property identifier the comparison operator and the static value had to be separated with spaces.
 There are text properties and datetime properties to query.